aphp/edsnlp/docs/tutorials/qualifying-entities.md

 nlp.add_pipe("eds.sentences")  # (1)

 nlp.add_pipe("eds.negation")  # Negation component
-nlp.add_pipe("eds.hypothesis")  # Speculation pipeline
+nlp.add_pipe("eds.hypothesis")  # Speculation pipe
 nlp.add_pipe("eds.family")  # Family context detection
 ```

-1. Qualifiers pipelines need sentence boundaries to be set (see the [specific documentation](../pipelines/qualifiers/index.md) for detail).
+1. Qualifiers pipes need sentence boundaries to be set (see the [specific documentation](../pipes/qualifiers/index.md) for detail).

 This code is complete, and should run as is.